acenet-arc/cloud_from_a_to_z/_episodes/jekyll-page-front-matter.md

 ~~~
 {: .bash}
 ~~~
+total 100
--rw-rw-r-- 1 ubuntu ubuntu    68 Jun 27 16:29 404.md
+-rw-rw-r-- 1 user01 user01    68 Sep  2 03:50 404.md
--rw-rw-r-- 1 ubuntu ubuntu   693 Jun 27 16:29 CONTRIBUTING.md
+-rw-rw-r-- 1 user01 user01   693 Sep  2 03:50 CONTRIBUTING.md
--rw-rw-r-- 1 ubuntu ubuntu    38 Jun 27 16:29 Gemfile
+-rw-rw-r-- 1 user01 user01   120 Sep  2 03:50 Gemfile
--rw-rw-r-- 1 ubuntu ubuntu  1646 Sep 11 19:00 Gemfile.lock
+-rw-rw-r-- 1 user01 user01  1656 Sep 20 20:07 Gemfile.lock
--rw-rw-r-- 1 ubuntu ubuntu 17065 Jun 27 16:29 LICENSE.md
+-rw-rw-r-- 1 user01 user01 17065 Sep  2 03:50 LICENSE.md
--rw-rw-r-- 1 ubuntu ubuntu  2886 Jun 27 16:29 README.md
+-rw-rw-r-- 1 user01 user01  2939 Sep  2 03:50 README.md
--rw-rw-r-- 1 ubuntu ubuntu   922 Sep 11 18:58 _config.yml
+-rw-rw-r-- 1 user01 user01  1144 Sep 20 20:08 _config.yml
-drwxrwxr-x 2 ubuntu ubuntu  4096 Jun 27 16:29 _includes
+drwxrwxr-x 2 user01 user01  4096 Sep  2 03:50 _includes
-drwxrwxr-x 2 ubuntu ubuntu  4096 Jun 27 16:29 _layouts
+drwxrwxr-x 2 user01 user01  4096 Sep  2 03:50 _layouts
-drwxrwxr-x 2 ubuntu ubuntu  4096 Jun 27 16:29 _posts
+drwxrwxr-x 2 user01 user01  4096 Sep  2 03:50 _posts
-drwxrwxr-x 6 ubuntu ubuntu  4096 Jun 27 16:29 _sass
+drwxrwxr-x 6 user01 user01  4096 Sep  2 03:50 _sass
--rw-rw-r-- 1 ubuntu ubuntu   164 Jun 27 16:29 all_posts.md
+-rw-rw-r-- 1 user01 user01   164 Sep  2 03:50 all_posts.md
-drwxrwxr-x 6 ubuntu ubuntu  4096 Jun 27 16:29 assets
+drwxrwxr-x 6 user01 user01  4096 Sep  2 03:50 assets
--rw-rw-r-- 1 ubuntu ubuntu 15719 Jun 27 16:29 elements.md
+-rw-rw-r-- 1 user01 user01 15750 Sep  2 03:50 elements.md
--rw-rw-r-- 1 ubuntu ubuntu   650 Jun 27 16:29 forty_jekyll_theme.gemspec
+-rw-rw-r-- 1 user01 user01   650 Sep  2 03:50 forty_jekyll_theme.gemspec
--rw-rw-r-- 1 ubuntu ubuntu  1645 Jun 27 16:29 generic.md
+-rw-rw-r-- 1 user01 user01  1645 Sep  2 03:50 generic.md
--rw-rw-r-- 1 ubuntu ubuntu   536 Jun 27 16:29 index.md
+-rw-rw-r-- 1 user01 user01   536 Sep  2 03:50 index.md
--rw-rw-r-- 1 ubuntu ubuntu  3544 Jun 27 16:29 landing.md
+-rw-rw-r-- 1 user01 user01  3544 Sep  2 03:50 landing.md
 ~~~
 {: .output}

-There are a few differences between the source directory and the destination directories.
+There are a few differences between the source directory ( and the destination directories.
 First you might notice that all the directories and files beginning with a `_` have been omitted.
 This is a feature of Jekyll which allows you to have extra files, like our `_config.yml` which aren't directly part of the generated site but often used in some way to help generate the final site.
 It also looks like our `Gemfile` and `Gemfile.lock` have been omitted, indicating the Jekyll is aware of these types of files and their purpose.
 There is also a new `2016` directory in the destination directory, that has to do with how Jekyll handles the `_posts` directory, we will get to that later.

 > ## Additional omitted files and directories
 > In addition to files and directories beginning with `_`, files and directories beginning with `.`,`#`, and `~` in the source directory are also omitted from the destination.